• Skip to primary navigation

 • Bake cookies for 8 - 10 minutes, or until tops and edges of cookies are browning.

-• Let cookies cool on the baking sheets for 5 to 10 minutes, then transfer them to a wire rack to cool completely.
+• Let cookies cool on baking sheets for 5 to 10 minutes.
+Transfer to a wire rack to cool completely.

 Keyword cookies, crispy oatmeal cookies, crunchy oatmeal cookies, oatmeal cookie recipe, oatmeal cookies